 There aren’t many attractions to be found here.
 As such, Mandeville is best visited by those intending to hire a car for their vacation.
 Mandeville makes a good home base from which to explore the rest of Jamaica.

-Considering Mandeville is very much not your typical tourist town, there are fewer options for accommodation than elsewhere on Jamaica.
+Considering Mandeville is very much not your typical tourist town, there are fewer options for accommodation than elsewhere in Jamaica.
 What is here, however, is very good value.

-You Should Stay In Mandeville If You want to experience life in an authentic Jamaican city; Staying away from crowds of tourists is a plus; Being close to the beaches and the sea is not a priority; You have a smaller budget to work with.
+Stay In Mandeville If You want to experience life in an authentic Jamaican city; Staying away from crowds of tourists is a plus; Being close to the Beach and the sea is not a priority; You have a smaller budget to work with.

 Best places to stay in Mandeville: